ionos-cloud/terraform-provider-ionoscloud/docs/resources/volume.md

 * `disc_virtio_hot_plug` - (Computed)[string] Is capable of Virt-IO drive hot plug (no reboot required)
 * `disc_virtio_hot_unplug` - (Computed)[string] Is capable of Virt-IO drive hot unplug (no reboot required).
 This works only for non-Windows virtual Machines.
 * `boot_server` - (Computed)[string] The UUID of the attached server.
+* `boot_order` - (Optional)[string] The volume can be used as a primary boot device: AUTO, PRIMARY, NONE.
+By default, the inline volume of the server will always be the primary boot volume unless a different external volume is set as PRIMARY or the inline volume is explicitly set to NONE.
 > **⚠ WARNING**
 >
 > ssh_key_path and ssh_keys fields are immutable.